AnthonyNorth21/Event-Ticketing-System-Project/README.md

-# TicketSeller
+# Event Ticketing System

-A simple interactive ticket-selling system written in Python.
+A simple interactive ticket selling system written in Python.
 This script simulates a basic ticket booth where users can purchase tickets with constraints on the maximum number per buyer.

 ## Features